ThatStella7922/ThatStella7922/RTX3080+GTX770-macos.md

 *aaaaaaandd* my motherboard failed to POST...

-## UEFI GOP and VBIOS
+## VBIOS, UEFI GOP, Flashing
 After checking the beep code from the little piezo I attatched to my motherboard (and looking at the BIOS debug LEDs), it was a GPU firmware initialization issue.
 I thought that this wouldn't be a problem as all GTX 770s shipped with a UEFI-capable "hybrid" driver, but something was obviously off.
+As a troubleshooting measure, I would try plugging my tertiary display into the 3080 and leaving the other two in the 770.
+The motherboard POSTed and output to the monitor on the 3080 so I spammed F8 for boot menu.
+Choosing OpenCore, then choosing my Catalina partition, it started to boot, showing verbose on the monitor I had connected to the 3080.
+It was booting, booting, booting, then I saw WindowServer initialize and both of the displays I had connected to the GTX 770 woke up and started displaying my login background.
+A strange thing was that the display connected to the 3080 was still showing a (frozen) verbose screen even after windowserver started.

+The issue though, was that I couldn't actually see the login screen, or *any* UI element except for the mouse.
+I only had a mouse I could move around.
+After talking with people, it was determined that macOS was treating the display connected to the 3080 as the primary monitor, which is an issue as its still frozen showing the verbose screen!

-I shut down the PC again, plugged all my displays into the 3080 again, powered on, and it succesfully POSTed and I chose to boot to Windows.
+I rebooted a couple times thinking it would fix itself, but no dice.
+After trying for a while, I just shut down the PC, plugged all my displays into the 3080 again, powered on, and it succesfully POSTed and I chose to boot to Windows.
 From here, I decided that updating the VBIOS on the 770 would be my best course of action as maybe it was made more compatible or something.

 Next I downloded the latest x86_64 `nvflash` and [the latest VBIOS I could find for this card](https://www.techpowerup.com/vgabios/160720/msi-gtx770-2048-140530).
 Since I had two GPUs working in the system at the same time, I wasn't sure if `nvflash` would attempt to flash both cards, or randomly choose one of the two or something.

 I decided to RTFM which tought me about the `--list` and `-i` options, and here's what they do:
 - `--list`